 Diversity at all levels of the company – including at the Board level – must also be top of mind.
 When the Board prioritizes diversity, it sends the message to its stakeholders that having differences, celebrating those differences, and speaking up for those differences is safe and supported by the company.

-To promote and support good governance, the Board must have a solid understanding of the key risks to its business, proactively seek to integrate them into their decision-making and provide appropriate levels of oversight of these risks.
+To promote and support good governance, the Board must have a solid understanding of the key risks to its business, proactively seek to integrate them into its decision-making and provide appropriate levels of oversight of these risks.
 This is where the CCO plays a huge part.
 Particularly in the ESG space, good governance helps to mitigate the risks and better position a business’s model to stand out as an ESG leader in their industry and better compete for capital.

 To establish Tone at the Top and promote and support good governance, the Board must have confidence in the CCO and team to implement an effective compliance program with continuous improvement and forward-looking solutions.
 This requires a sufficient budget to hire and retain skilled in-house professionals, to adopt new solutions that provide its programs with modern analytical capabilities, and to seek external subject-matter expertise, when warranted.